 This is not exciting per se, but the trick here is that we use this as an elevation map for the 3D models we produce for the data sculpture.
 So the images are only a “messenger” between two processing steps — data analysis and the 3D modelling tool.
 Yet, in this form, it is much more easy to detect gaps, and get a glimpse of the data structure immediately.
 Also, think about it this way — if your database is an image, you can apply image transformation techniques to modify your data!
 (Think enhance contrast, minimum/maximum, slicing, blurring,…) What can be very difficult numeric operations if only working with numbers, can be very simple operations in Photoshop, and, again, the result is immediately inspectable.
 The catch is, when working with grey scale, you have only 256 steps available — but in our case, that was enough.

-The second trick is to use color as a lookup hash in a 2D matrix.
+The second image trick is to use color as an identifier code in a 2D matrix.
 For instance, you might want to check in which country a certain point on earth is.
 You do have a list of polygons for each country, but how inefficient, error prone and tedious it is to loop through all of them, and calculate a hit test with a polygon… Also, how do you calculate a hit test with a polygon, anyways?